hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 - **Update error pages/messages.**
     - **Add flash messages for sign up - at present this does not display.**
 - Ensure full mobile responsiveness.
 - Ensure all accessibility features present.

+## Minor issues:
+- Clear text from Content upon first input in AddReview.